 Go Wild in Garnock

-Perhaps most exciting of all, over the next three years we will be running a series of training courses in wildlife identification that give you the skills to be able to tell a blue tit from a coal tit, or a field mouse from a bank vole.
-You can utilise these skills to go out and record wildlife yourself and submit these records through the Garnock Connections page on I-Record.
-Training events will be advertised through our website and social media accounts so keep an eye out and get involved!
+Most exciting of all, we are running a series of wildlife identification training courses which will give you the skills to tell a blue tit from a coal tit, or a field mouse from a bank vole.
+These events are the perfect introduction if you want to get involved in wildlife recording, or just for learning a little more about the world around you.
+Training events will be advertised through our website and social media accounts, so keep an eye out and get involved!

 Did you know?

 Whether you have a balcony, garden, or window view, there are many wildlife surveys you can do at home.
 From birds to beetles, and butterflies to bats, check out our page on Citizen Science Surveys to find out more.